Audio Probe

 Ampère

 IMG_8229.jpegThe Ampère Fuzz (named after André-Marie Ampère, who is also pictured on the pedal) sounds positively electric.
-It is a gated silicon fuzz with a lot of bite (thanks to a full low and high end) that is based on a somewhat obscure circuit with a handful of modifications.
+It is a gated silicon fuzz with a lot of bite (thanks to a full low and high end) that is inspired by a somewhat obscure Chinese pedal (which may or may not be a rip-off of a different circuit) with a handful of modifications.
 Sounds robust with a low gate setting, sounds really freaky at high gate settings.
 Requires a 9V DC power supply.

 CURRENT STATUS: OUT OF STOCK